mlundyCO/nrg_data_project/README.md

 ## Grid Analysis
-We can use the timestamped edge data to contruct the simple undirected graph which shows available interconnections between Balancing Authorities (see the `EIA930Grid` class in `py/EIA930Graphs.py`).
+We can use the timestamped edge data to contruct the simple undirected graph which shows available interconnections between Balancing Authorities (see the `build_grid_graph()` method in `py/EIA930GraphBuilder.py`).
 The actual interconnections are more complicated than "BA AECI is connected to BA MISO", but examining the graph could provide useful initial insights.

 The EIA produces a "grid monitor" tool which formats the nodes and edges on a map of the lower 48 states:
 ![EIA graph](fig/eia_grid_monitor.png)